RandomStudio/random-studio/src/pages/projects/NikeLab-Tech-Pack.md

       hasControls: false
       isMuted: true
       loops: true
+    width: 45
-  - image: /img/46ed7dce04a766dda23738a9873fc8c8.ike-milaan-28-jpg.jpg
+  - caption: >-
-    caption: A series of screens on the other side streamed and analysed live footage from the floor below.
+      A series of screens on the other side streamed and analysed live footage from the floor below.
-    width: 30
+    image: /img/46ed7dce04a766dda23738a9873fc8c8.ike-milaan-28-jpg.jpg
     marginLeft: 10
     marginTop: -28
     ratio: 0